va3wam/hexBot/doc/MQTTbroker.md

 ### MQTT Interface
 Hexbot acts as an [MQTT](https://en.wikipedia.org/wiki/MQTT) client and supports a PUB/SUB interface that listens for messages on port 1883 encapsulated in IPv4 packets.
 The robot publishes and subscribes to/from topics via a broker usiing QOS1 MQTT messages encapsulated in TCP/IP packets.

-### Web Interface
-Hexbot also hosts [web pages](hexbotWebInterface.md) that are used for publishing and subscribing to/from topics on the same broker via MQTT messages on port 1883 encapsulated in TCP/IP packets inside of a persitent websocket tunnel on port 9001.

 ## MQTT Client
 We use the MQTTfx client on out computer to issue [commands](mqttCommands.md) to Hexbot.